Vehicle Oil Types

 There are five notable types of oil out there:

 - Conventional Oil: This is the most common oil on the market and generally the least expensive option.
 It is refined crude oil without any additives.
-It’s not necessarily inferior, as it still has to adhere to SAE standards.
-However, it is the most basic and offers the most basic lubrication and protection.
+It’s not necessarily inferior, as it must adhere to SAE standards.
+However, it is basic and offers the most basic lubrication and protection.
 Conventional oils are good for vehicles with low mileage, but they will receive frequent oil changes past their breaking-in period.
 Some classic and antique vehicles may be the go-to, as those vehicles were built to use these oils, and advanced oils may not provide the best results!

-- Premium Conventional Oil: Take that conventional oil and add in some detergents and other chemicals for some additional lubrication and protection, and this is what you get.
-Many brand-new cars feature premium conventional oils when they come directly from the factory, although carmakers are now going with synthetics more and more these days.
+- Premium Conventional Oil: Take that conventional oil and add some detergents and other chemicals for some additional lubrication and protection, which is what you get.
+Many brand-new cars feature premium conventional oils when they come directly from the factory, although carmakers now use synthetics more often.
 These oils are more expensive than conventional but less expensive than synthetic.
-They are good for any modern vehicle, at any life stage.
+They are good for any modern vehicle at any life stage.

-- Synthetic-Blend Oil: Sitting between premium conventional and synthetic oils, blends are mostly conventional, with a little bit of synthetic mixed.
+- Synthetic-Blend Oil: Sitting between premium conventional and synthetic oils, blends are mostly conventional, with a little synthetic mixed in.
 This formulation helps engines deal better with rougher driving and slightly extends the interval between changes, but nowhere near as much as a full synthetic.
-It offers some of the positives of going full synthetic without the full price jump.
+It offers some positives of going full synthetic without the full price jump.
 It’s a good “middle ground” solution for the driver debating making the switch.

 - High-Mileage Oil: Not a specific composition; this can be either synthetic or conventional.
 It features seal conditioners that help increase internal engine seals’ flexibility that may have deteriorated over time.
 These oils are aimed at cars with 75,000 miles or more on their odometer and don’t specifically call for special formulations.